Arkaeriit/nextvi/README.md

 Colors can be customized up to 256 colors if the terminal supports it.
 24. Added new syntax highlighting for C, js, html, css, diff...
-25. Added key that splits the line (opposite of J) keybind: K K may also take vi_arg1, in which case it will repeat the operation on next line.
+25. Added key that splits the line (opposite of J) keybind: K K may also take `vi_arg1`, in which case it will repeat the operation on next line.
 26. Added key that line wraps text to 80 line limit keybind: gq
 keybind: gw does the same but floors to the last word and is also much slower. gw is a macro, so set td=2 if there is bidi text, it makes a difference.
 27. Added key that does multiline repeated edits keybind: v.
-This is based on the last commands and insertions and requires vi_arg1 for how many lines to repeat said operation.
-When last operation was 'i' or other commands that enter insert mode and some text, that text will be placed at the same offset on N number of lines specified by the vi_arg1.
+This is based on the last commands and insertions and requires `vi_arg1` for how many lines to repeat said operation.
+When last operation was 'i' or other commands that enter insert mode and some text, that text will be placed at the same offset on N number of lines specified by the `vi_arg1`.
-28. Added ability to view the numbers for arguments that keys e,w,E,W,b,B may take. keybind: ^v Pressing again will change the key mode, specifying any vi_arg1 will exit the mode.
+28. Added ability to view the numbers for arguments that keys e,w,E,W,b,B may take. keybind: ^v Pressing again will change the key mode, specifying any `vi_arg1` will exit the mode.
 This is a major step up to how navigation works in vi, it makes it so much easier to use because now you can see where you are going.
 These special numbers and their colors can be customized through conf.c.
 For complexity reasons the feature does not work correctly if double width characters are present or text is set in reverse and reordered.
-29. Added ability to change highlight dynamically. (via syn_reloadft();)
+29. Added ability to change highlight dynamically. (via `syn_reloadft();`)
 30. New ex option "hlw" which highlights every instance of word on the screen based on cursor position.
 Useful for when studying source code.
 31. Added autocomplete in insert mode.
 Press ^g to index the current opened file.
 Then you can press ^n to cycle though the options, results are based on the contents of the file and the closest match to what you typed.
 Use ^r to cycle in reverse.
-By default, it will use big regex like [^;...]* to sort out all the punctuation chars from words and build a database of words.
+By default, it will use big regex like `[^;...]`* to sort out all the punctuation chars from words and build a database of words.
 But in order to take full advantage out of the completion system, you can change this regex at runtime using new ex command "ac".
 For example say we don't want word completion